21stdragonhunter/HDL-Interpreter/README.md

 # HDL-Interpreter
-Based Loosely on Niasn and Schocken's **"The Elements of Computing Systems"**
+Based Loosely on Nisan and Schocken's **"The Elements of Computing Systems"**